skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/aws.rst

 Minimal Permissions
 -----------------------

-For an AWS user to use SkyPilot, there are two parts of the permissions that needs to be set up:
+Minimizing AWS permissions should be set up in two places:

-1. **User Account**: the user account is the individual account of an user created by the administrator, which generates the credential for the setup in the :ref:`AWS Installation <aws-installation>` section.
+1. **User Account**: the user account is the individual account of an user created by the administrator.
-2. **IAM role**: the IAM role is assigned to the EC2 instances created by SkyPilot, for the instance to access AWS resources, e.g., S3 bucket.
-It is shared by all the users under the same organization/root account.
-(If the user account has the permission to create IAM roles, SkyPilot can automatically create the role.)
+2. **IAM role**: the IAM role is assigned to all EC2 instances created by SkyPilot, which is used by the instances to access AWS resources, e.g., read/write S3 buckets or create other EC2 nodes.
+The IAM role is shared by all users under the same organization/root account.
+(If a user account has the permission to create IAM roles, SkyPilot can automatically create the role.)

 User Account
 ~~~~~~~~~~~~~~~~~~